-The Plan experienced an overall net decrease in unfunded actuarial accrued liability for the Plan Year ending March 31, 2022 of approximately \$160,000.
-The reconciliation of the unfunded actuarial accrued liability from April 1, 2021 to April 1, 2022 is summarized on the next page.
+The Plan experienced an overall net decrease in unfunded actuarial accrued liability for the Plan Year ending March 31, 2024 of approximately \$44,000.
+The reconciliation of the unfunded actuarial accrued liability from April 1, 2023 to April 1, 2024 is summarized below.